awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/writing-with-agents.md

-# Writing to Amazon Kinesis Data Firehose Using Kinesis Agent<a name="writing-with-agents"></a>
+# Writing to Kinesis Data Firehose Using Kinesis Agent<a name="writing-with-agents"></a>

-Kinesis Agent is a stand\-alone Java software application that offers an easy way to collect and send data to Kinesis Data Firehose\.
-The agent continuously monitors a set of files and sends new data to your Kinesis data delivery stream\.
+Amazon Kinesis Agent is a standalone Java software application that offers an easy way to collect and send data to Kinesis Data Firehose\.
+The agent continuously monitors a set of files and sends new data to your Kinesis Data Firehose delivery stream\.
 The agent handles file rotation, checkpointing, and retry upon failures\.
 It delivers all of your data in a reliable, timely, and simple manner\.
 It also emits Amazon CloudWatch metrics to help you better monitor and troubleshoot the streaming process\.

 By default, records are parsed from each file based on the newline \(`'\n'`\) character\.
 However, the agent can also be configured to parse multi\-line records \(see [Agent Configuration Settings](#agent-config-settings)\)\.